stfc/aiida-mlip/docs/source/user_guide/api.rst

 - it can take a relative path as an argument

+- it takes the argument "architecture" which is specifically related to the mlip model and it is added to the node attributes.

 - if given a URL it will download the file, save it in a folder of choice (default = ./cache/mlips, if given an architecture it will create a subfolder with that name), and save the file as AiiDA data type.
-If the file is downloaded twice it will be canceled if there are duplicates in the same folder, however this is not related with AiiDA caching for its own database.
+If the file is downloaded twice it will be canceled if there are duplicates in the same folder (unless specified diffeerently with the keyword "force_download=True").
+However this is not related with AiiDA caching for its own database.
 For that, enable the caching for the ModelData class, or the whole aiida-mlip plugin (https://aiida.readthedocs.io/projects/aiida-core/en/latest/topics/provenance/caching.html)

-- *others to be added? e.g. read architecture from file itself if possible?*
+- *other features to be added possibly*

 Usage
 ^^^^^